IBM/ITBench-Leaderboard/README.md

 # ITBench-Leaderboard

+> 🔗 Looking for the public leaderboard?
+[Click here to view it](https://github.com/IBM/ITBench-Leaderboard/LEADERBOARD.md)

 Measure the performance of your AI agent(s) across a wide variety of complex and real-life IT automation tasks targetting three key use cases:
 - Site Reliability Engineering (SRE) - focusing on availability and resiliency
 - Financial Operations (FinOps) - focusing on enforcing cost efficiencies and optimizing return on investment